 Bordeaux in March/April 2002

 My opinion of 2001 vintage?
-It's a classic Bordeaux one, not as heavy, dense and concentrated as 2000.
+It's a classic Bordeaux, lighter and more concentrated than in 2000.
 The fruit (red wine) is also different.
-2000 is a year of dark berries (blackberries, blueberries and blackcurrants), while 2000 is a year of red fruit (raspberries and cranberries).
-2001 red wines are also incredibly aromatic, fresh and with nice balance.
+2000 is a year of dark berries (blackberries, blueberries, and blackcurrants), while 2000 is a year of red fruit (raspberries and cranberries).
+Two thousand one red wines are also incredibly aromatic, fresh, and balanced.

-The tannins aren't of course near that fat and silky compared to 2000, because weather conditions were responsible for this.
-2001 tannin appears as it uses to be in classic Bordeaux vintages - strong, edgy and a bit rustic to start with.
-My experience tells me, that maturing in oak will soften and round its edges.
+The tannins are far from that fat and silky compared to 2000 because weather conditions were responsible for this.
+2001 tannin appears as it used to be in classic Bordeaux vintages - strong, edgy, and rustic.
+My experience tells me that maturing in oak will soften and round its edges.

-I find 2001 to be a significantly better vintage than both 1997 and 1999.
-Maybe it'll turn even better than in 1998.
-And I'm sure, that 2001 wines will even be more surprise in a positive way, when in the bottle.
+2001 is a significantly better vintage than both 1997 and 1999.
+It may turn out better than in 1998.
+And I'm sure that 2001 wines will even be more surprising in a positive way when in the bottle.
 Are they wines to keep?
-Here I'll make a claim that the best wines easily can keep for 20-25 years, while the lower classified wines are good for 12-16 years in the cellar.
+Here I'll claim that the best wines can easily keep for 20-25 years, while the lower-classified wines are good for 12-16 years in the cellar.

 Graves/Pessac-Léognan

-Sauvignon Blanc reached a rarely seen grade of perfect maturity – pickers did simply eat grapes because they were luscious and sweet.
-Sauvignon Blanc grapes are rarely eaten by harvesters because this variety usually has a quite tarty taste.
+Sauvignon Blanc reached a rare grade of perfect maturity – pickers ate grapes because they were luscious and sweet.
+Harvesters rarely eat Sauvignon Blanc grapes because this variety usually has a pretty tarty taste.
 The other important variety, Semillon, was also harvested in perfectly ripe shape.
 That's why 2001 vintage is so remarkable for dry white wines in Bordeaux.
-In terms of quality, 2001 is very close to 1998 and 2000, two exceptional vintages for white Bordeaux.
+Regarding quality, 2001 is very close to 1998 and 2000, two exceptional vintages for white Bordeaux.

-Domaine de Chevalier (what a refinement and finesse) impressed enormously for 96+p and Pape Clement (incredibly complex and refined) too.
+Domaine de Chevalier (what refinement and finesse) was enormously impressed for 96+p, and Pape Clement (incredibly complex and refined).
 94p.
-Haut Bergey (extremely full-bodied and well-structured) was simply memorable and got 93p, Smith Haut-Lafitte (refined and with sheer elegance) got 92p and de Fieuzal (powerful and well-structured) received 91p.
+Haut Bergey (exceptionally full-bodied and well-structured) was memorable and got 93p, Smith Haut-Lafitte (refined and with sheer elegance) got 92p, and de Fieuzal (powerful and well-structured) received 91p.

 Red wines couldn't match the great success of whites, but there's nothing to be ashamed of.
-They're significantly lighter than their "brothers" and "sisters" from 1998 and 2000, but they do compensate for it with fresh fruit, elegance and finesse.
+They're significantly lighter than their "brothers" and "sisters" from 1998 and 2000, but they compensate for it with fresh fruit, elegance, and finesse.

-Haut Bergey (very complex and with exquisite structure) reached 92p and La Louviere (juicy and delicious on the palate) received 91p, de Fieuzal (strong and concentrated), Domaine de Chevalier (sheer finesse and elegance) and de France (perfectly ripe fruit and long aftertaste) got each 90+p.
+Haut Bergey (very complex and with exquisite structure) reached 92p, and La Louviere (juicy and delicious on the palate) received 91p, de Fieuzal (intense and concentrated), Domaine de Chevalier (sheer finesse and elegance) and de France (perfectly ripe fruit and long aftertaste) got each 90+p.

 Carbonnieux (elegant and with finesse), Les Carmes de Haut Brion (intense ripe blackcurrants and fine length), Chantegrive (full-bodied with sun-ripe fruit), Haut Bailly (compact and aroma of violets), Malartic Lagraviere (succulent and with splendid balance), Pape Clement (succulent and strong), Picque Caillou (gracious and charming) and Smith Haut Lafitte (powerful and well-structured), got altogether well-deserved 89p.